Picking up the pace with a Library Design Workshop

 Thanks to its uncomplicated and inviting character, the space functions as a living room for the citizens of Harderwijk to wander among the various media, places, and facilities.
 Despite having compromised its size, its cozy character and openness invite visitors to stay longer, sip on a soft drink or coffee at the long reading tables, and get lost in a good book or magazine.

-Library Harderwijk – a co-creation of Aat Vos & Stonepark InteriorBuilders BV
+Harderwijk Library is a co-creation of aatvos (design) and Stonepark InteriorBuilders BV (detailed design and production).